 The Middle School offers students the support they need to transition successfully through early adolescence intellectually, socially and emotionally.

-In grades 5–8 teachers and students use technological tools such as individual Apple laptops, and a 3D printer.
+In grades 5–8 teachers and students use technological tools such as individual Apple laptops.
 Teaching and learning are highly interactive, with students working on group projects, giving presentations, and receiving guidance and feedback from teachers.

 Walden’s teachers prepare learners to think critically about new challenges, collaborate effectively, and devise creative solutions.
 More than teaching content, teachers emphasize the processes that lead to mastery of content, such as information-gathering, analysis, and communication.